Oliffka/leslie-mood/README.md

 # Leslie Mood - Leslie Speaker Effect Audio Plugin

 This project involves the development of an audio plugin that emulates the sound of a Leslie speaker.
 This rotary speaker system produces a rich and distinctive sound, characterized by amplitude and frequency modulation effects due to the rotating components.
-Additionally, the system introduces harmonic distortion from the amplifier and complex reflections caused by the cabinet's design.
+Additionally, the system introduces some distortion from the amplifier and complex reflections caused by the cabinet's design.

 <img src="/Images/leslie.png" alt="The Leslie cabinet" style="width:40%; height:auto;">